CommonAccord/Cmacc-Startup/Doc/Startup/NVCA/IRA/Form/NVCA_IRA_Form.md

 5.5.9.sec=(i)	sell, assign, license, pledge, or encumber material technology or intellectual property, other than licenses granted in the ordinary course of business; or

-5.5.10.sec=(j)	enter into any corporate strategic relationship involving the payment, contribution, or assignment by the Company or to the Company of money or assets greater than $[100,000].
+5.5.10.sec=(j)	enter into any corporate strategic relationship involving the payment, contribution, or assignment by the Company or to the Company of money or assets greater than ${100,000}.

-5.5.=[Z/Sec/10]
+5.5.=[Z/paras/s10]

 5.6.Ti=Board Matters

 5.6.sec=Unless otherwise determined by the vote of a majority of the directors then in office, the Board of Directors shall meet at least [monthly][quarterly] in accordance with an agreed-upon schedule.
-The Company shall reimburse the [nonemployee] directors for all reasonable out-of-pocket travel expenses incurred (consistent with the Company’s travel policy) in connection with attending meetings of the Board of Directors.
+The Company shall reimburse the {nonemployee} directors for all reasonable out-of-pocket travel expenses incurred (consistent with the Company’s travel policy) in connection with attending meetings of the Board of Directors.
 [The Company shall cause to be established, as soon as practicable after such request, and will maintain, an audit and compensation committee, each of which shall consist solely of non-management directors.
 Each non-employee director shall be entitled in such person’s discretion to be a member of any Board committee.]

 5.7.Ti=Successor Indemnification